 It’s expensive and there is never anything on anyways, right?
 Get a Netflix, Hulu, or Disney+ membership instead — or find a new hobby all together!
 Maybe you can start training for that 5k you’ve always wanted to do!
 If you do love cable, and don’t find streaming services to be your cup of tea, do your research on internet and tv bundles.

 Drinks at bars are expensive.
 I’ve paid $18 for a margarita at a shi shi lounge once…ridiculous.
 I couldn’t even enjoy it; the price just stressed me out too much.

 Instead, meet up at a friend’s place for drinks first.
 Combined, you’ll save hundreds of dollars.
 But have a designated driver please!

 It can be expensive and unhealthy to go out for lunch everyday.
 Try limiting it to only twice a week.
 If you feel you’re missing out on the latest gossip, just walk with your co-workers and eat at your desk later.

 10. Buy well-made shoes

 Instead of buying 20 cheap and uncomfortable pairs of shoes throughout the year, buy a couple well-made pairs.
 They won’t hurt your feet and can just be dropped off at a cobbler when the soles become lifeless.

 This a huge money saver, as quality shoes can last forever.
 To know if a shoe is well-made or not, just look at the bottom.
 If the soles are stitched or nailed on, you’re good to go.
 If they’re glued, you’ll probably want to pass.
-We like Cole Haan and Doc Marten.
+For boots, I personally like the quality of Blundstone and Doc Marten.